PremSahith/PremSahith/README.md

 </div>

-A production-ready luxury travel booking platform with AI-powered destination search, a Razorpay checkout supporting full payment or a **25% deposit**, Axis Miles loyalty discounts, and a fully hand-crafted glassmorphic UI — no component libraries.
+A production-ready luxury travel booking platform with AI-powered destination search, a Razorpay checkout supporting full or **25% deposit** payment, and a fully hand-crafted glassmorphic UI — no component libraries.

 **✦ Highlights**